-Apart from reducing greenhouse gas emissions, energy efficiency reduces demand for energy imports and lowers costs on a household and economy-wide level.
+Besides reducing greenhouse gas emissions, energy efficiency reduces demand for energy imports and lowers costs on a household and economy-wide level.

 While renewable energy technologies also help accomplish these objectives, improving energy efficiency is the cheapest – and often the most immediate – way to reduce the use of fossil fuels.
 There are enormous opportunities for efficiency improvements in every sector of the economy, whether it is buildings, transportation, industry, or energy generation, the EESI states.